Low level Interface to Taxsim with a SAS example

 Error messages should come back in the body of the returned message.

 http using curl: http is almost never firewalled but it is possible that a proxy or cache could interfere.
-One user reports that taxsim32 fails for her datasets if they are larger than about 2,000 records.
+One user reports that taxsim35 fails for http submissions if they are much larger than 2,000 records.
 These problems would be a feature of the client enviroment - there are no limitations imposed at the server..

-sshOur taxsimssh.nber.org server has the taxsim32 calculator serving as the shell for user taxsimssh (who has no password).
+sshOur taxsim35.nber.org server has the taxsim35 calculator serving as the shell for user taxsimssh (who has no password).
 Instead of loading a shell to execute arbitrary commands, it loads the tax calculator.
 Many applications would allow the user to `shell out' to the OS and issue an ssh command with standard input and output redirected to files on the local computer..

 Additional ControlsIf the default marginal tax rate calculation or level of detail is not to your liking, it is possible to change either with additiona variables.
 A

 These values of mtr affect the marginal tax calculation are:

 - 11 - Wages

 - 86 - Secondary wage earner